willfindlay/COMP5900T-Notes/notes.md

 #### Signature Permissions

-- iPC is slow, only used to transfer small data, which is why UID sharing is used
+- IPC is slow, only used to transfer small data, which is why UID sharing is used
 - parent-child method can also be used for permission-based IPC calls

 ## Android Security Documentation